poenneby/practical-clojure-persistence/README.md

                 ]] monument))
 ```
 Using list comprehension we iterate over all monuments that have the `:monument/ref` attribute set.
 We are obliged to `take` out
 of the collection because it is "lazy".
+And we `take-while` the `ref` attribute of the monument is not empty.
 For each monument we reconstruct a new map of key/values as required for the front end.

 Putting it all together we get the following function definition: